 - Allow yourself to write badly: Allowing yourself a large margin for writing poorly or below your own standards will give you freedom in your writing and room to explore your poetry on broader and deeper levels.

 - Study and learn to speak in poetics: Poets have their own language.
 When they mention couplets and iambic pentameter, you should know what they’re talking about.
 Study literary devices and learn how to use them in your own poetry.
 There are many books available that will help you understand poetry intricately and will familiarize you with terms and definitions, such as alliteration or trochee.
 Such books provide detailed analyses and teach you new ways to read and write poetry.
-To get started, look for A Poetry Handbook by Mary Oliver or try The Practice of Poetry by Robin Behn and Chase Twichell.
+To get started, look for A Poetry Handbook by Mary Oliver or try The Practice of Poetry (aff links) by Robin Behn and Chase Twichell.

 - Poetry writing exercises: Writing exercises present challenges and provide new ways of thinking and being creative within an established framework.
 Some poetry exercises will produce your best work but also teach you to approach poetry in an innovative and more imaginative manner.

 - Embrace best practices and techniques: It’s true that there are no rules in poetry, but there are a few best practices, like eliminate any unnecessary words, don’t arrange words awkwardly to fit a rhyme scheme, and use imagery.
 When it comes to poetry, you really want to follow the old adage: show, don’t tell.

 - Seek feedback from objective, well-read people who are familiar with poetry.
 When something in your poem isn’t working for one of them, don’t say, “Oh, that’s my style.”
 And if it is your style, then consider that your “style” isn’t working.